 Jiu Jitsu (Newaza)

 The fight of two opponents starts standing.
-Punches and Kicks are not allowed.
+Punches and kicks are not allowed.
 After starting the fight, the referee only interrupts during critical moments.
 Normally, the main part of the fight takes place on the ground.
 The goal is to win by submission with a lock on the joints or strangulation, or by points.
-During the time of six minutes, it is possible to gain points for throws, take downs, controlling positions and certain actions that give you an advantage in the fight.
+During the time of six minutes, it is possible to gain points for throws, takedowns, controlling positions and certain actions that give an advantage in the progression of the fight.

 From 2014 the competition is held in 10 weight devisions: